x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-in-the-government-cloud.md

 Set-OrganizationConfig -OutlookMobileGCCRestrictionsEnabled $true
 ```

-Changing this setting typically takes affect within 48 hours.
+Changing this setting typically takes effect within 48 hours.
 As this setting is a tenant-based change, all Outlook for iOS and Android users in the GCC organization are affected.

 For more information on the cmdlet, see [Set-OrganizationConfig](https://docs.microsoft.com/powershell/module/exchange/organization/set-organizationconfig?view=exchange-ps).